staggeredsix/pdf-to-podcast-demo/README.md

 ## CI/CD
 We use GitHub Actions for CI/CD.
 We run the following actions:
 - `ruff`: Runs linting and formatting
-- `pr-test`: Runs an e2e podcast test on the PR
+- `pr-test`: Runs an end-to-end podcast test on the PR
 - `build-and-push`: Builds and pushes a new container image to the remote repo.
 This is used to update production deployments

 ## Contributing